chicks-net/nagios-current/README.md

 ==============

 Keep nagios current automatically by checking if any of the configs have changed and reloading.
-It makes sure the configs are valid before trying to reload.
-This can save you hundreds of hours of time -- particularly if you're automatically geneating a large portion of your nagios configs.
+The `current_nagios` script makes sure the configs are valid before trying to reload nagios.
+This can save you many hours
+of time -- particularly if you're automatically geneating a large portion of your nagios configs.

 I'm going to toss my plugins in here too.
 The first one checks for read-only filesystems.